 Thoroughly wash the cookware before the first use

 When you buy your new ceramic cookware set, you should use warm soapy water to clean them before you use them.
 Next, wipe it dry.
-Paper towel or dish towel is recommended for this.
+A paper towel or dish towel is recommended for this.

 Doing this will remove the dust, dirt, and bacteria that got on the pans and pots on their way thru the supply chain and storage.
 It is also a good idea to season your pan.